Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 It’s not all bad, though.

-For example, the so-called Default Mode Network (DMN) is said to encourage deep thinking and sometimes boost creativity.
-It engages in introspective decision-making processes like recalling past memories or planning for the future, and is involved in elements concerning the “sense of self” – the pursuit of what defines us.
+For instance, the so-called Default Mode Network (DMN) is said to encourage deep thinking and sometimes boost creativity.
+It engages in introspective judgement processes like recalling past memories or planning for the future, and is involved in elements concerning the “sense of self” – the pursuit of what defines us.

 The Default Mode Network (DMN) is closely linked to mental illnesses such as depression